Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored

+with $P$ the mode period in days.
+Figure~\ref{fig:pl} shows only the $1\sigma$-uncertainty band for the stars with a dominant fundamental radial mode.
+Those with a dominant dipole p-mode have a similar uncertainty band while it is larger for the quadrupole mode pulsators.

 We find the three relations to be stacked by their mode degree, such that the lowest degree modes (radial) follow a period-luminosity relation with the lowest luminosity for a given period.
-The relation for the quadrupole modes intersects with the relation for the dipolar modes likely due to fewer stars in the sample and larger uncertainty on its parameters. \cite{Shi2024} recently provided a similar period-luminosity relation for their sample of \bceph{} stars.
-In comparison to a linear regression of all 155 stars from \cite{Shi2024}, regardless of their mode degree, our period-luminosity relations are slightly steeper.
-When including all stars of our sample, we find a similar slope, highlighting the importance of mode identification for period luminosity relations.
+The relation for the quadrupole modes intersects with the relation for the dipolar modes due to fewer stars in the sample and larger spread in the radial order. \cite{Shi2024} recently provided a similar period-luminosity relation for their sample of \bceph{} stars.
+In comparison to a linear regression of all 155 stars from \cite{Shi2024}, regardless of their mode degree, our period-luminosity relations are steeper.
+When including all stars of our sample, we find a similar slope to theirs, highlighting the importance of mode identification.